TharinduWijayarathna/POSByVintorr/README.md

 ## Scheduled Tasks

-SparkPOS includes several scheduled tasks crucial for its operation.
+POSByVintorr includes several scheduled tasks crucial for its operation.
 Ensure you set up the Laravel Scheduler to run these tasks:

 ```bash
 php artisan schedule:work